renpy/renpy/sphinx/source/live2d.rst

     `attribute_function`
         If not None, this is a function that takes a tuple of attributes, and returns a second tuple of attributes.
-The second tuple of attributes is used to actually show the image.
-This can be used to change the motions that are shown based on the expression that is in use.
+This can be used to replace attributes for the purpose of display only - the attributes it returns are not used when showing an image.
 It should ensure that at most one attribute corresponding to an expression is given.

+    `attribute_filter`
+        If not None, this is a function that takes a tuple of attributes, and returns a second tuple of attributes.
+This is usually used to filter out nonexclusice attributes that conflict with each other.
+The attributes are ordered such that more recently requested attributes come first, meaning that in the case of a conflict, the first attribute should win.

+    The difference between `attribute_function` and `attribute_filter` is that the former is generally used to compute replacement - the presence of two attributes means one should be replaced by a third.
+The latter is used to resolve conflicts between attributes, like having a group of attributes where only one is valid.

     Only `filename` should be given positionally, and all other arguments should be given as keyword arguments.

-    The values of `alias`, `fade`, `nonexclusive`, and `seamless` are shared between all Live2D objects that share `filename`, such that these only need to be supplied once.
+    The values of `alias`, `fade`, `nonexclusive`, and `seamless`, `attribute_function` and `attribute_filter` are shared between all Live2D objects that share `filename`, such that these only need to be supplied once.

 Live2D displayables should be assigned to an image statement::